Login

 Year 3

-Children use Scratch to program animations as well as finding and correcting bugs in programs.
-They begin to explore computer networks and how they work, as well as learning to communicate safely on the internet via email.
-Children will also create online surveys to collect and analyse data.
+Children use Scratch to sequence sounds as well as finding and correcting bugs in programs.
+They begin to explore computer networks and how they work, as well as using iPads to create stop-frame animation.
+In digital writing, children create a haiku poem.

 Year 4